Free-range eggs no longer available in UK due to bird flu

 It means they come from birds that, during the daytime, enjoy unlimited access to outdoor pastures.

-Signs will be put in supermarkets to inform shoppers of the change.
+Signs will be put in supermarkets to inform shoppers of the change from Monday, and free-range labelling will only return after hens are permitted to go outside again.

 Aimee Mahony, chief poultry adviser at the National Farmers' Union (NFU), said the government's advice was that there was "still a high level of risk" to birds of catching flu.